 The finance industry is one of the top beneficiaries of ongoing digitalization.
 Fintech solutions already cover the consumers’ budgeting, investing, cryptocurrency trading, and other needs.

-Read Also: How to build a neobank in 2023
+Read Also: How to build a neobank in 2024

-If you contemplate developing a banking app or starting a digital bank, this article is for you.
 If you doubt the feasibility of such solutions, let’s first list their benefits for traditional banks and fintech startups.

 Before we learn how to create a banking app, let's understand why you should do it.
 Mobile banking development promises numerous benefits both for businesses and consumers.
 Let's look at the reasons why you should start a digital bank.